sachincdeshpande/SSLstrip/README.md

 # SSLstrip
 An implementation of the SSLstrip library to strip SSL/TLS encryption to perform a Man in the Middle (MitM) attack.

-The library is available here: https://github.com/moxie0/sslstrip
+The library is available here: https://github.com/moxie0/sslstrip.

 There are 4 scripts that need to be run, in different terminals or as background processes:
   - forward_table.sh: sets up a forwarding table to send packets.
-Uses nmap to determine what ports you can listen to
+Uses nmap to determine what ports you can listen to.
-  - sslstrip.sh: starts the library
+  - sslstrip.sh: starts the library.
-  - victim_forwarder.sh: sends arp signals to the victim so it believes the MitM device is the router
+  - victim_forwarder.sh: sends arp signals to the victim so it believes the MitM device is the router.
-  - router_forwarder.sh: sends arp signals to the router so it believes the MitM device is the victim
+  - router_forwarder.sh: sends arp signals to the router so it believes the MitM device is the victim.

 The following dependencies are required: